-Scheduled construction safety inspections (Programmed) are normally comprehensive inspections covering all areas and conditions on a construction site and all safety hazards regardless of potential severity.
-By focusing the safety inspection and concentrating on the four areas representing the leading causes of construction fatalities and those serious hazards that are observed, the CSHO may spend less time on qualified sites and would prepare less paperwork.
+Scheduled construction safety inspections (programmed) are normally comprehensive inspections covering all areas and conditions on a construction site and all safety hazards regardless of potential severity.
+By focusing the safety inspection and concentrating on the four areas representing the leading causes of construction fatalities and those serious hazards that are observed, the CSHO may spend less time on qualified sites and more time on sites that require more compliance assistance.
 Contractors on sites having effective safety and health programs in place may avoid comprehensive OSHA inspections.